 Glue the design onto the paper

 You want to aim for the reusable coffee cup sleeve to be flexible but firm, so make sure you apply quite a thick layer of glue.
 Begin to fill in the upper triangles with glue.
 Next, fill in the middle line.
-Now it’s time to switch to the coloured glue to fill in the remaining sections.
+Now it’s time to switch to the colored glue to fill in the remaining sections.
 After this is done, you can let the glue cool down and set.
 This takes around 20 minutes.
 To prevent the glue from dripping while it cools, keep turning the cup in a slightly slanted angle during the first few minutes.

 Take off the paper with the sleeve

 Once the glue has fully dried and cooled, take the paper with the glued sleeve off the cup.
 First, carefully peel off the tape and then slide off the paper with the sleeve still on it.
-Now, from the inside out, peel the baking paper off the sleeve.
+Now, from the inside out, peel the parchment paper off the sleeve.
 Take your time and you’ll be fine.
 Almost there!

 Cut off excess glue

 Doesn’t it look great?
 It really is amazing what you can do with a glue gun.
-Add the finishing touches and smarten any edges by trimming off excess glue that might have built up.
+Add the finishing touches and smooth any edges by trimming off excess glue that might have built up.
 You can do this with a pair of scissors.
 To make the sleeve uniform, try trimming all of the edges so they are neat and smooth to the touch.